-The comprehensive examination in anesthesia is given seven weeks prior to the date of graduation (i.e., the second Saturday in November for those graduating on Dec.
-31).
+The comprehensive examination in anesthesia is given seven weeks prior to the date of graduation.
 This examination serves to assure continued development of the core fund of anesthetic knowledge, retention of previously introduced concepts and assimilation of the didactic curriculum into clinical practice.
 The student will be expected to demonstrate depth and breadth of knowledge of the practice of anesthesia.
-Credit: none
+Credit: Pass/Fail; No credit.
+Course Director: Dr. James Walker.